-- 14.25.1 An annual election of National Council Members for announcement at the Annual General Meeting shall be held.
-This Clause applies to the three (or two see Clause 14.25.8) nationally elected Members for Council as described in Clause 14.2. - 14.25.2 Nominations shall only be accepted from the Society membership and shall include the Member's Chapter. - 14.25.3 Nominations shall be made by at least one Member as proposer and require consent by the candidate prior to the national election. - 14.25.4 The Secretary shall call for nominations for election of Members for Council and Honorary Treasurer and for expressions of interest for the Young Professional Member as required. - 14.25.5 The Secretary shall be the Returning Officer and may appoint two Members to act as Scrutineers.
-If required, the Secretary and President may engage an independent external provider to act as ballot provider and returning officer. - 14.25.6 The ballot shall take account of individual chapter representation, to provide Council membership from all chapters in accordance with Clause 14.5. - 14.25.7 In the case where three (or two see Clause 14.25.8) Members are to be nationally elected, each elected Member must be from a different Chapter.
-This is to ensure the requirements of Clause 14.5 are met. - 14.25.8 During the three year term of the President, in the case where the President was selected from one of the three nationally elected Members, or in the case where the President was elected when he/she was a Chapter Committee Representative but has since been replaced as that Chapter Committee Representative, then only two Members will be nationally elected.
+- 14.25.7 In the case where three (or two see Clause 14.25.8) Members are to be nationally elected, each elected Member must be from a different Chapter.
+This is to ensure the requirements of Clause 14.5 are met. - 14.25.8 During the three year term of the President, in the case where the President was selected from one of the three nationally elected Members, or in the case where the President was elected when they were a Chapter Committee Representative but has since been replaced as that Chapter Committee Representative, then only two Members will be nationally elected.
 This is in order that the Council membership numbers remain the same. - 14.25.9 The National Council will appoint a Membership Co-ordinator, who may be the Secretary.
 The Membership Co-ordinator shall communicate regularly with the Chapter membership officers to keep membership lists up to date, to follow up on arrears, to develop plans to grow membership and to be generally pro-active in all membership activities.